K-PaaS/application-platform-guide-eng/user_guide/development_platform/buildpack.md

 ### <a name="413"/>4.1.3.
 Component Extension

 The development and execution environment for JAVA-based applications is diverse.
-To support these diverse environments, JAVA build pack developers can add new components in addition to existing components.
+To support these diverse environments, JAVA buildpack developers can add new components in addition to existing components.
 User-defined components may be added to the JAVA build pack in the following order.

 1)  The JAVA build pack provides three basic classes to help implement components.